 New York Hunting

-Good luck this fall and be safe.
+Good luck and be safe.

 New York State Department of Environmental Conservation